DG5CW's Telegraphy Site

 Published: Jan 27, 2026

-CW Adventure - my journey with the Sideswiper ✨
+CW Adventure - My Journey with the Sideswiper ✨

-Although this key had been sitting on my shelf as a decoration for many years, the urge to actually use it struck me out of the blue at the end of January ‘26.
+This page documents my effort to master one of the most unique and historically significant Morse keys: the Sideswiper, often affectionately called the “Cootie.”
+Although I had such key been sitting on my shelf for many years, the urge to actually use it struck me out of the blue at the end of January ‘26.
 I decided it was finally time to dust it off and learn the art of the Cootie.

 What is a Sideswiper?